The snip – a complete guide to getting a vasectomy

 Stitches are not normally used.
 You may have some small sutures used to close the skin, but these are normally dissolvable.
 They may take 2-4 weeks to dissolve.

-8. How will I know if it’s worked?
+8. How do I know if my vasectomy worked?

 9. How long after a vasectomy am I sterile?

 It can take several months for semen to be sperm free after a vasectomy.
-Semen is typically tested by a doctor after three months and twelve ejactulations to check it’s sperm free.
+Semen is typically tested by a doctor after 3 months and at least 20 ejactulations to check it’s sperm free.
 Some doctors may wish to test 6-12 weeks again after this to ensure sterility.

 Doctors recommend that you wait up to one week before having sex to allow for any discomfort to have passed.
 The first few ejaculations may seem uncomfortable at first, but this will soon pass.
 It’s very important to use alternative birth control when having sex during the first few months because a vasectomy does not work immediately and there would still be a risk of pregnancy.

-11. When can I go back to work?
+11. When can you go back to work after a vasectomy?

 Usually you will be able to go back to work 1-2 days after your surgery if your work doesn’t involve heavy lifting or manual labour.